 Expats have the same protections as Dutch tenants.

-Checklist for expats at mediation agencies
+Checklist for expats dealing with rental agencies

 -